Chest imaging studies include

 Ultrasonography creates a picture from the reflection of sound waves in the body.
 Ultrasonography is often used to detect fluid in the pleural space (the space between the two layers of pleura covering the lung and inner chest wall).
 Ultrasonography can also be used for guidance when using a needle to remove the fluid.
 Bedside ultrasonography is sometimes done to diagnose pneumothorax.
 Endobronchial ultrasonography (EBUS) can be used together with bronchoscopy to help guide doctors when they need to obtain a sample of lung tissue to look for cancer (needle biopsy).
 In this case, the ultrasound probe is located on the bronchoscope to obtain images from inside the airways.

 Nuclear lung scanning can be useful in detecting blood clots in the lungs (pulmonary emboli) but has largely been replaced by CT angiography to diagnose this disorder.
-However, nuclear lung scanning may be done when CT angiography is not possible because a person has kidney disease or allergies to the contrast agents used in CT.
+However, nuclear lung scanning may be done when CT angiography is not possible because a person has kidney disease, which can be worsened by the contrast agents, or allergies to the contrast agents used in CT.
 Nuclear lung scanning also may be used during the preoperative evaluation of people having part of their lung removed to treat lung cancer or severe chronic obstructive pulmonary disease (COPD) to see how well the rest of the lungs are functioning.
 Nuclear lung scanning uses minute amounts of short-lived radioactive materials to depict the flow of air and blood through the lungs.
 Usually, the test is done in two stages.
 In the first stage (lung perfusion scan), a radioactive substance is injected into a vein, and a scanner creates a picture of how it is distributed throughout the blood vessels of the lung.
-If the perfusion scan is abnormal, a second stage is necessary (lung ventilation scan); the person inhales a radioactive gas, and a scanner creates a picture of how the gas is distributed throughout the lungs.
+If the perfusion scan is abnormal, a second stage is necessary (lung ventilation scan).
+In a lung ventilation scan, the person inhales a radioactive gas, and a scanner creates a picture of how the gas is distributed throughout the lungs.
 This procedure enables doctors to determine whether the remaining lung is able to absorb enough oxygen.

 Pulmonary artery angiography (also called pulmonary artery arteriography) is done by injecting a radiopaque contrast agent directly into the pulmonary artery through a long, thin plastic tube (catheter) passed through a vein, into the heart and then into the pulmonary artery.
 After the contrast agent is injected, doctors use conventional x-rays to view the contrast agent in the lungs (angiography).
 Angiography has traditionally been used most often when pulmonary embolism was suspected, usually on the basis of abnormal lung scan results, and is still considered the most accurate test for diagnosing or excluding pulmonary embolism.
 However, currently, angiography of the pulmonary arteries is usually done instead with CT angiography because pulmonary artery angiography, involving an injection directly into the large pulmonary artery, is more invasive.